STEPS TO FOLLOW TO BECOME A SOIL LIFE CONSULTANT

 Once you work out the recipe for your piles:

-- Document that all your piles maintain adequate levels of moisture, but not too much moisture
+- Document that all your piles maintain adequate levels of moisture.

-- Document that all your piles are turned the required number of times, but not more than five times
+- Document that all your piles are turned the required number of times.

-- Document that all your mature piles contain the full food web for the plants you want to grow
+- Document that all your mature piles are maintained and contain the full food web for the plants you want to grow.

 5. MAKE COMPOST TEA AND EXTRACTS